Skip to content

 Budget for Bohol Trip

 In 2022, I spent PHP 9,585.45 for three days and two nights in Bohol.
 However, costs may still vary depending on your travel lifestyle.
-For more thrift tips, consider several ways to save money for travel.
+Please read ’35 Excellent Tips to Save Money on Travel.’

 Below is the Bohol Travel Guide budget for your reference.